 It started with a military coup in 1980, and for the next 24 years grew more and direr.
 The number of warring factions fluctuated, with each of Liberia’s 16 tribes joining one side at some point or other.
 The recruitment of child soldiers was more than common, with countless young men handed guns and pitted against each other.

 All told, the war claimed an estimated 250,000 lives and put Liberia’s economy and healthcare system at the bottom of the world.
 Where there once was investment and progress, there remained only pain.
 But the Liberians have taken back peace from the throes of death, and today hope and smiles prevail.

 It was here in Monrovia – in the section where pavement does exist – where we finally met Dr. Mosoka P. Fallah.
 Dr. Fallah grew up in West Point, the largest slum in Monrovia.
 Tucked between the freight harbor and the strategic Ducor Intercontinental Hotel overlooking the city, West Point saw the horrors of war in everyday life.
 After the 1980 military coup, Dr. Fallah’s family moved to the Chicken Soup Factory community as a survival mechanism.
-His father hoped that he could give them education, as Dr. Fallah had not gone to school for an entire year as his parents tried to eke out a living in West Point.
-He and his friends would scavenge garbage sites for empty bottles and rice bags to sell and find food to eat.
-Here Dr. Fallah was almost raped by an adult gang and survived due only to the miraculous interventions of a plainclothes policeman.
+His father hoped that he could give them education, as Dr. Fallah had not gone to school for an entire year while his parents tried to eke out a living in West Point.
+He and his friends would scavenge garbage sites find food to eat and for empty bottles and rice bags to sell.
+Here Dr. Fallah was almost raped by an adult gang and survived due only to the miraculous intervention of a plainclothes policeman.
 Moving away from West Point was a decision necessary for survival.

 Despite the vibrancy of the crowded streets and winding paths, access to healthcare remains only marginally better than during the war.
 But there are many dedicated to changing this, which is where Dr. Fallah comes in.